 DVB-C normative reference

-In order to achieve compliance with the ROTV specification, it is necessary to conform to the standards and other works as indicated below, in addition to the other requirements of this specification.
+In order to achieve compliance with the Wyre ROTV specification, it is necessary to conform to the standards and other works as indicated below, in addition to the other requirements of this specification.
 Notwithstanding, intellectual property rights may be required to use or implement such normative references.

 The referenced public domain standardization documents can be found at :